-A. The Court may deem the defendant's failure to appear as the defendant's consent to proceed in absentia at the time of any trial.
-Any person who fails to appear as provided by law may be deemed to have elected to have a trial by written declaration upon any alleged infraction, as charged by the citing officer, involving a violation of the Vehicle Code or any local ordinance adopted pursuant to the code.

-- B. The case may be adjudicated solely on the merits of the citing document. (adopted 1/1/95) The Court will conduct the trial in absentia and it will be adjudicated on the basis of the notice to appear issued pursuant to Vehicle Code §40500 and any business record or receipt, sworn declaration of the arresting officer, or written statement or letter signed by the defendant that is in the file at the time the trial by declaration is conducted. - C. If there is a guilty finding, the conviction shall be reported to the Department of Motor Vehicles. - D. The Court will notify the defendant of the disposition of the case, the amount of imposed fines, fees and penalties, and the defendant's right to request a trail de novo within a specified period of time.
-If there is no timely request for a trial de novo and the fines and fees are not paid by the due date, the case will proceed to civil assessment pursuant to Penal Code §1214.1. - E. Failure to appear (FTA) will result in a Department of Motor Vehicles hold on a driver's license pursuant to Vehicle Code Section 40509.5(b), which can result in a suspension of the defendant's driver's license pursuant to Vehicle Code §13365(a)(2) until all obligations to the Court are satisfied.
+- A. The Court may deem the defendant's failure to appear as the defendant's consent to proceed in absentia at the time of any trial.
+Any person who fails to appear as provided by law may be deemed to have elected to have a trial by written declaration upon any alleged infraction, as charged by the citing officer, involving a violation of the Vehicle Code or any local ordinance adopted pursuant to the code. - B. The case may be adjudicated solely on the merits of the citing document. (adopted 1/1/95) The Court will conduct the trial in absentia and it will be adjudicated on the basis of the notice to appear issued pursuant to Vehicle Code §40500 and any business record or receipt, sworn declaration of the arresting officer, or written statement or letter signed by the defendant that is in the file at the time the trial by declaration is conducted. - C. If there is a guilty finding, the conviction shall be reported to the Department of Motor Vehicles. - D. The Court will notify the defendant of the disposition of the case, the amount of imposed fines, fees and penalties, and the defendant's right to request a Trial de novo within a specified period of time.
+If there is no timely request for a trial de novo and the fines and fees are not paid by the due date, the case will proceed to civil assessment pursuant to Penal Code §1214.1. - E. Failure to appear (FTA) will result in a Department of Motor Vehicles hold on a driver's license pursuant to Vehicle Code Section 40509.5(a), which can result in a suspension of the defendant's driver's license pursuant to Vehicle Code §13365(a)(2) until all obligations to the Court are satisfied.
 (7/1/20) - F. If payment on a case has ever been past due (a Civil Assessment was imposed), personal checks will not be accepted.
-(7/1/20) - G. If the defendant believes there is good cause for the failure to appear, the defendant may file a petition to request the Civil Assessment fee be vacated.
-The petition will be available in the Clerk's office and on the Court's website at www.stanct.org.
-(7/1/14)
+(7/1/20)

-4.30.1 Request for Court Trial
+4.31.1 Request for Court Trial

 A request for Court Trial can be requested and scheduled in open Court by the Judicial Officer or it can be requested in the Clerk's Office.
 If requested in the Clerk's Office, defendant or their attorney on their behalf must submit a completed form TR006 - Advisement of Rights and Plea of Not Guilty in Writing (Traffic Infraction) Vehicle Code section 40519.
 Bail is not required to be posted in advance when a Court Trial is requested.
-(7/1/20)
+(7/1/20, 1/1/23)

-4.30.2 Request for Orders - Motions, Request to Vacate Civil Assessment, Ability to Pay Determinations and Community Service Program; Request for Reduction of Fine Without Appearance
+4.31.2 Request for Orders - Motions, Request to Vacate Civil Assessment, Ability to Pay Determinations and Community Service Program; Request for Reduction of Fine Without Appearance